UandersonSilva/MIPS/no_pipeline/README.md

 ![MIPS R-type instr](alib/MIPS_R_type_instr.svg)

 The opcode field [31:26] is 0, rs and rt fields are source registers, and rd the destination one.
-The shamt field is used for shift operations (not available in this version), and the funct field defines the ALU function to be performed (add -> 6'b100000, sub -> 6'b100010, AND -> 6'b100100, OR -> 6'b100101 and slt(store if less than) -> 6'b101010).
+The shamt field is used for shift operations (not available in this version), and the funct field defines the ALU function to be performed (add -> 6'b100000, sub -> 6'b100010, AND -> 6'b100100, OR -> 6'b100101 and slt(set on less than) -> 6'b101010).

 - Memory-reference instructions